In this Azure article, we will discuss how to create Azure network watcher and along with that, we will also discuss a few other topics as below.

 Finally, click on the Add button.

-It will take a few seconds then you will see a message like below that the Deployment succeeded.
+It will take a few seconds to see a message like the one below that the Deployment succeeded.

 You can able to see the Network Watcher was created successfully.
 Click on the name to see the details of the Network Watcher.